mrparracho/shopeat/docs/architecture.md

 ## Conclusion

 The ShopEAT architecture provides a solid foundation for a real-time voice shopping assistant while maintaining simplicity for the PoC phase.
 The modular design allows for easy expansion and the use of modern web technologies ensures a responsive and engaging user experience.
+The integration of UV package management significantly improves development velocity and reliability, making it an excellent choice for rapid prototyping and future development.